-Strange Justice: The Selling of Clarence Thomas by Jane Mayer, by Jill Abramson
+Strange Justice: The Selling of Clarence Thomas by Jane Mayer and Jill Abramson

-Crossing the Threshold of Hope by His Holiness John Paul II, edited by Vittorio Messori, translated by Jenny McPhee, by Martha McPhee
+Crossing the Threshold of Hope by His Holiness John Paul II, edited by Vittorio Messori, translated by Jenny McPhee and Martha McPhee

 Prayers and Devotions from Pope John Paul II introduction by edited and with an Bishop OSA van Lierde, Peter Canisius Johannes, translated by Firman O'Sullivan